MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-create-qr-code-for-report.md

 1. Select **Download**, then open the JPG file on a computer connected to a printer.

-   The JPG file has the same name as the tile.
-For example, "Sales and Marketing Sample.jpg".
+   The JPG file has the same name as the report.
+For example, "Best states for sunglass sales.jpg".

 1. Print the file at 100% or “actual size”.
 1. Cut out the QR code along its edge and glue it to a place relevant to the report.